AlvaroCori/SIS_INTEL_PRACTICA_6/README.md

 _ Two international speakers can’t talk the same time although they give different areas.
 ## Description Of the Solution
 ![model_graph](https://github.com/AlvaroCori/SIS_INTEL_PRACTICA_6/blob/main/img/modelo_grafo.png)

+The problem can solve with a graph of speakers where the speakers are nodes and the edge are the clash of hour and day into two speakers.
+I choose this form because many conditions need to know who speaker schedule fall in inconsistency by other schedule speaker.

+#### Objects used in this practice.

 ![domain](https://github.com/AlvaroCori/SIS_INTEL_PRACTICA_6/blob/main/img/domain.png)

+The domain is like a number or an identity for every speech.
+If we see a speech like a 3D the vectors are (hour, day, area).
+Well, if we reunite these values, we can assign at the variables the values that they will take in the week of the event.
+_ If we compare the hour, day and area like a unique value we can compare this in the schedule of week and the schedule of a speaker.
+_ The form of a domain could be a dictionary but I need an intelligent object that have method to compare the attributes.

 ![speaker](https://github.com/AlvaroCori/SIS_INTEL_PRACTICA_6/blob/main/img/speaker.png)

+The speaker have a name for identify who will realize the speech, the speaker have his domains because the speaker choose what days can adjust his times, also they have a Boolean if the speaker came from another country, also every speaker have a array of reference to other speakers that have at least one hour in both schedules in the same day (see the Graph Solution) and every speaker have a array of domains assigned that contain the hour, day and area that the speaker will realize, this values are unique and cannot be replied in other speaker.

 ![speakers](https://github.com/AlvaroCori/SIS_INTEL_PRACTICA_6/blob/main/img/speakers.png)

+The speakers is a class that contain all variables or speakers of the event, also have all the domains or the horary of all speech of the event.
+The domains in the speakers are different than the domains of every speaker.
+Each domain of a speaker can be in domains of the speakers but Each domain of speakers don’t always be in the domains of a singulary speaker.
+The assigneds are an array of Booleans that mark if the domain was assigned.
+The domains and the assigneds mark if all the programation of the event is consistency.
+Exist three forms to mark an assigned domain in speakers.

+1. There is no speaker who can at that time of day.
+2. The domain was assigned an one speaker and is consistency.
+3. A speaker can give a speech in that domain but is not consistent with other schedules or speakers.

 ![case_assign](https://github.com/AlvaroCori/SIS_INTEL_PRACTICA_6/blob/main/img/algorithm_case.png)

 ![case_assign_schedules](https://github.com/AlvaroCori/SIS_INTEL_PRACTICA_6/blob/main/img/algorithm_case_assigneds.png)

 ## Experiments And Results

 ## Conclusions